Barney-s2/T2rWithStore/README.md

 # Hello-World
 just getting started with Android and Java.
 Looking forward to increasing my skill level with java.
-Would really build experence and make some new friends with like interest.
+Would really like to build experience/skills and make some new friends with like interest in the process.